spec0p/pg-docs/sdk-js.md

 <hr />

 What's next?
-Go to [Server rules](/server-rules.html) to find how to do your game validations on the server.
+Go to [Server rules](/server-rules.html) to find out how to do your game validations on the server.